jbatarse1/Blockchain_Wallet/README.md

 The following installation must be performed before running the program.
 It include:

+Download Ganache to local environment

-pip intall streamlit
+pip install streamlit --upgrade

 ## Usage

 To run this application, create a clone on the local desktop.
 Then, initiate your conda environment.
 In Terminal command line, type `streamlit run fintech_finder.py`.
-This will open a web browser.

-Below is a validated and verified transaction example:
+Upon selecting Person, Hours and clicking Send Transaction, below is a validated and verified transaction example:

 Send Transaction and Validated Transaction Hash on Streamlite:
 <img width="1088" alt="transaction" src="https://user-images.githubusercontent.com/93550651/167327057-a57dad10-426f-4f12-abda-5e795e4237a0.png">